abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ### Totality

 The last law is called *totality* (or *connexity*) and it mandates that all elements that belong to the order should be *comparable* ($a ≤ b \lor b ≤ a$).
 That is, for any two elements, one would always be "bigger" than the other.

->An linear order is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity, transitivity, antisymetry, totality.
-{: .definition}

 By the way, the law of totality makes the reflexivity law redundant, as reflexivity is just a special case of totality when $a$ and $b$ are one and the same object, but I still want to present it for reasons that will become apparent soon.